Key Resources and Information About Self Directed IRAs

 If you’ve been watching our videos, you know that I’m on the Board of Directors for the Retirement Industry Trust Association.
 Sunwest Trust is a member of that organization.
 Their website is RITAUS.org.
 That’s a great place to go.
 There’s great information and some general information.
 There’s great information about anti-fraud and ways to detect fraud and Ponzi schemes and that kind of thing.
 So that’s some really good information.

-The last one I want to mention today for this Tuesday at Two video is look for your state securities website, the securities division of your particular state.
+The last one I want to mention today for this Tuesday at Two video is looking for your state securities website, the securities division of your particular state.
 I’m sure it has a website and I’m sure there’s a lot of really good information available regarding fraud prevention, anti-fraud.
 You can look up the companies that you’re potentially thinking about investing in, to determine whether they’ve done the securities registration that’s required of them.
 I would give those folks a call if you have any questions about the particular company that you’re investing in.

 Obviously, if you’re going to buy real estate or precious metals, they wouldn’t be able to help you with that.
 If you’re buying something that looks like it might be a security, I would call your state or the state where the investment is, where the investment sponsor is.
 It may need to be registered in that particular state.